GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Poutyne Callbacks
 =================

-One nice feature of Poutyne is :class:`callbacks <poutyne.framework.callbacks.Callback>`.
+One nice feature of Poutyne is :class:`callbacks <poutyne.Callback>`.
 Callbacks allow doing actions during the training of the neural network.
 In the following example, we use three callbacks.
 One that saves the latest weights in a file to be able to continue the optimization at the end of training if more epochs are needed.
 Another one that saves the best weights according to the performance on the validation dataset.
 Finally, another one that saves the displayed logs into a TSV file.

 .. code-block:: python